Office Hours

 FREE!

-Big Foot Recreation and Advocate Aurora Health Care have teamed up to provide a FREE Big Foot Wellness Club!
+We'll help you get motivated to workout in 2026!
+Big Foot Recreation have partnered with Kathy Nisius, Courtney Castelein, Lauren Porstner and Linnea Kurowski to encourage a healthier YOU for the New Year!
 Lots of prizes and incentives - just for working out and making healthy choices.

 Senior SEALS